İzmir Clock Tower

 İzmir Clock Tower (İzmir Saat Kulesi) is a historic clock tower located at the Konak Square in the Konak district of İzmir, Turkey.
-It is considered as the main landmark of the city.
+It is considered as the main landmark of the city, and is featured on its municipal emblem.

 History

 Kâmil Pasha, the then-Governor of Aidin Vilayet, held a meeting with the prominent people of İzmir on 1 August 1900.
 It was decided a clock tower to be built in commemoration of the 25th anniversary of Abdul Hamid II's accession to the throne.
 The clock tower was designed by the Levantine French architect Raymond Charles Péré.
 The groundbreaking ceremony of the construction was held on 1 September 1900.
 The tower was completed in August 1901 and officially inaugurated on 1 September 1901, the 25th anniversary of the sultan's accession to the throne.

 The top of the tower was destroyed in a magnitude 6.4 earthquake on 31 March 1928 and again in a magnitude 5.2 earthquake on 1 February 1974.
 During the protests against the 2016 Turkish coup d'état attempt, the clock of the tower was stolen.
 The tower underwent restoration in 2019.